When someone close to you dies ...

 During the Covid pandemic, many people feel “at a loss” because they cannot grieve in the way they would wish.
 The national organisation ‘AtALoss’, supported by a group of Christian churches, has produced a booklet to help those grieving alone: You can download or read it here - click on this link

 From the moment you are in touch with us, throughout the funeral service and for as long as you need us afterwards, St Peter’s will be here for you.
 Anyone can have a Church of England funeral, whether they are churchgoers or not.
-Our Vicar, Peter Thomas, and our Reader, Moira Johnson, will do what they can to help you with those difficult times after a death, and with planning the funeral that you want.
+Our Readers, Moira Johnson and Alison Bennett, are licensed to conduct funerals and will do what they can to help you with those difficult times after a death, and with planning the funeral that you want.
 And in the months afterwards, our Bereavement care team will be happy to walk with you, talk with you, and offer you a friendly listening ear.

 We can support you, your family and friends before, during and after the funeral with friendship and prayer, understanding your sadness and loss.
 And in this difficult time, we can share a message of hope and comfort.